davedls/HANDAVis/README.md

 * Enable error reporting for debugging if needed
 * Some APIs (Maps, Weather, News) may require valid API keys

-HANDAVIS is designed to run on a live server environment, making it accessible anytime and anywhere.
+HANDAVis is designed to run on a live server environment, making it accessible anytime and anywhere.

 ---